College of Medicine Research Core Facilities

 - Funding for the Thermo Orbitrap Eclipse nanoLC-MS/MS system was obtained in part through an NIH high end instrumentation grant (S10OD026717-01)

-Specific instrumentation and facilities information for your grant submission will be supplied by the core director.
-Please contact the core director at least two weeks before the grant is due to ensure proper alignment of the core infromation with in your grant needs.
+Specific instrumentation and facilities information for your grant submission is best supplied via a consulation with the core director to ensure proper alignment of the core information with in your grant needs.
+However an overview of the Proteomics facilities provided here:

 Protease digestion and peptide recovery per sample